skypjack/entt/docs/md/entity.md

 auto &&storage = registry.storage<velocity>("second pool"_hs);
 ```

-If a name isn't provided, the default storage associated with the given type is
+If a name is not provided, the default storage associated with the given type is
 always returned.<br/>
-Since the storage are also self-contained, the registry doesn't _duplicate_ its
+Since the storage are also self-contained, the registry does not _duplicate_ its
 own API for them.
 However, there is still no limit to the possibilities of use:

 ```cpp